carlcalderon/Rocket/deploy/README.md

 Rocket will always be in favour of developers and evolve along side the community.
 So please get involved, post a suggestion, or send a pull request!

 ## Change Log

+### 0.2.2
+OCT 11, 2012

+* Updated SASS / SCSS compiler to 3.2.1
+* Fixed issue where directories where parsed even if not marked for compression
+* Added hooks

 ### 0.2.1
 SEP 28, 2012